 4) Put pan with vegetables back on medium heat heat.
 Then add the egg mixture.
 Break up like you would scrambled eggs while frying.

 5) Add small cubes of cheese if you’re using cheese.

 When it’s firm (not liquidy), it’s ready to eat.

 PS If you’d like to try something different, check out my recipe for Matzo Omelet.

 This article was posted on Wednesday, April 15th, 2009 at 6:18 pm and is filed under Breakfast and Brunch, Countries & Cultures, Holidays Around the World, Israel, Languages, Main Course, Omelets, Passover, Recipes of the World, Savory Matzo Brei, USA, Yiddish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Recipe for Savory Matzo Brei”